 Whilst many professional services have moved away from partnership models to incorporated structures, the legal sector saw some of the most pronounced changes in this regard.

-The introduction of alternative business structures (ABS) in 2007 accelerated the move away from traditional business models towards a limited company structure that facilitated external investment.
+The introduction of alternative business structures (ABS) through legislation passed in 2007 accelerated the move away from traditional business models towards a limited company structure that facilitated external investment.

 Speaking in 2011 to Legal Futures, George Bull of Baker Tilly (now RSM) said the driving force behind law firms converting from LLP to limited company structures revolved around finance after 2008: